I have a memory of my 82-year-old grandmother scribbling notes on pieces of cardboard paper torn from the insides of cereal boxes.

 I may be fifty years younger, but I share this intense desire to remember – especially the lessons I’m learning in this season of life.
 For other memories, I can rely on Pinterest.

-So, I thought it would be fitting to note down a few little notes during this season of motherhood, when writing feels little more than a few scribbles here and there.
+So, I thought it would be fitting to write down a few little notes during this season of motherhood, when writing feels little more than a few scribbles here and there.

 I hope there is something in here for you as I share 10 lessons I wish to remember:

 1. Great teachers come in all shapes and sizes.

 Teachers can be little ants, tall buildings, or people who seem insignificant without rank or title.
 There is so much to learn from strangers and loved ones alike.
 It’s always worth paying attention 😉